missVM/alx-low_level_programming/0x00-hello_world/README.md

 project 3. a script that compiles a C file and creates an executable named

+project 4. a C program that print

-project 4. a C program that prints exactly
+project 5.
+C program that prints exactly